 The red stemmed variety flowers are white to pale yellow with a fleshy red color.
 The calyx expands as the fruit matures and fully attaches to the velvety capsule containing the seeds.
 Both the calyx and leaves are widely used for medicinal purposes and cooking.
 The stems of Roselle is also used to produce fiber.

 Utilizations of Gongura

 1. The tender gongura leaves are widely used to make pickles, curries, and chutneys.

-2. The dried gongura is used to create a tasty and healthy spice mix.
+2. The dried gongura is the best tasty and healthy spice mix.

 3. The dried gongura flowers are used in making syrup, juice, sauce, jam, and tea.